 The way our food is grown, sold and delivered has become more important than ever as we look to combat the climate crisis.

-Intensive farming methods, alongside the production and delivery of food on global and national scales threatens our environment, biodiversity, and ecosystems.
-Crucially, these methods also contribute to the outpouring of harmful emissions which are so dangerous for the future of the planet.
+These often intensive methods also contribute to the outpouring of harmful emissions, which are so dangerous for the future of the planet.

-Drastically reducing these emissions, which are produced by burning fossil fuels – known as becoming carbon neutral or achieving ‘net zero’ – Ealing is aiming for this by 2030.
+Drastically reducing these emissions, which are produced by burning fossil fuels, is known as becoming carbon neutral or achieving ‘net zero’ and Ealing is aiming for this by 2030.